Egypt's Mursi faces lawsuit over removal of power curbs

 Mursi announced his decision to scrap the constitutional declaration on Sunday and at the same time sent the most senior generals into retirement, replacing them with younger officers.

 Islamists and even some of Mursi's liberal rivals praised the decision as a step towards pushing back the military and establishing civilian rule.
-But some critics accused him of trying to monopolise power.
+But some critics accused him of trying to monopolize power.

 A date for the court's first session has yet to be announced.